Business Succession

 The Emotional Journey of Selling Your Business

-Even if you’re looking forward to exiting your business, many business owners find that selling their business isn’t just a financial or logistical decision; it’s an emotional one.
-Your company is more than just a source of income – it’s a part of your identity, a culmination of years of hard work, and in many cases, a legacy.
-The decision to sell your business is often a complex and emotional one, filled with excitement, anxiety, nostalgia and even grief.
+Even if you’re looking forward to moving on from your business, many business owners find that selling their business isn’t just a financial or logistical decision – it’s a deeply emotional one.
+Your company has become more than just a source of income.
+It’s a big part of who you are, a culmination of years of hard work, and in many cases, a legacy that you’ve built with your own two hands.
+The decision to sell your business is often a rollercoaster of emotions: it’s a mix of excitement, anxiety, nostalgia and even grief.

-After all the time and energy that you’ve put into building your company, the sale is a big life change.
-And that can be overwhelming for anyone.
-If you’re in this position or heading in that direction, understanding the emotions involved can help you navigate the process better.
+After all the time and energy you’ve put into building your company, the sale is a massive life change.
+And that can be overwhelming, no matter how ready you think you are for it.
+If you’re in this spot, or heading in that direction, getting a handle on the emotions involved is going to help you navigate the process a lot better.

 Emotional Ups and Downs